ENVIRONMENTAL HEALTH & SAFETY

 We currently recycle plastic bottles, cans, ink cartridges, batteries, and paper in all buildings on the WSU Spokane Campus.

 - Clean, empty containers—must be thoroughly rinsed out

 - #1 plastic or clear #2 plastic containers (number located on bottom of container)

 Each building has a receptacle to put the batteries in on the loading dock.

 The CTR (Commute Trip Reduction) program is handling the ink cartridge recycling in various workrooms around the campus.
 Look for this box to put your used ink cartridges and used cell phones in.
-Since 2008 the CTR program has recycled 2,935 cartridges for a total of 3,829 lbs. of material that did not go into landfills.

 What we recycle in an average school year: